dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 off.
 Not see that, you assholes.
 How are you going to disconnect me now?

-### Billions of People Will Die In A Plan To Orchestrate Collapse, Simply to Shield Guilty-as-Hell Deep-State Actors

 ### Destroying Most Humans Makes Cultural Data More Digitally Compact For AI

 - some of the academic elite might try to justify such a global